Friday, November 28, 2025

 Over to the 32X.
 It is another add-on for the SEGA Genesis as a low cost option for 32-bit games.
 The 32X was also met with poor reception to be criticized for its poor quality that it failed to attract third-party developers and consumers, its weak library, market fragmentation of the Genesis and poor marketing.
 SEGA sold 800,000 32X units and the rest at huge discounts until it was discontinued as they shifted their focus on the Saturn.

-Now, if you don't know what Sonic X-treme is, it was a 3D platformer with open levels.
-This game uses open levels like Bug!
+Now, if you don't know what Sonic X-treme is, it was a 3D platformer for the Saturn.
+This game uses open levels like Bug!.
 The storyline of this game follows Sonic's journey to stop Dr. Robotnik from stealing the six magic rings from Tiara Boobowski and her father and use them for evil.
+However, it was cancelled because both teams behind this game were crippled two months before the deadline as SEGA announced in early 1997.
+It was after SEGA instead concetrated on making Nights Into Dreams and a port of the Genesis game, Sonic 3D Blast and the compilation, Sonic Jam for the 1996 holiday season.

 The Dreamcast came out in 1998 in Japan and 1999 in North America and other countries.
 You probably didn't realize what made the Dreamcast so special.
 It was praised for innovation and its great library of games, including original Sonic platforming games.
 Not only SEGA didn't make a SEGA Pluto or whatever the name of the next console after Dreamcast.
 They knew that the Dreamcast would be their last console before they restructure themselves into being a third-party developer after it also slid into a bad Juju land with the Saturn, so we have to answer this question.
 Why did SEGA abandon the hardware market and restructure themselves as a third-party developer to release games on non-SEGA platforms, and what has caused the Dreamcast to fail and discontinue in 2001?

-I have looked more into this and it turns out that SEGA wasn't the first company that restructured themselves as a third-party developer because Atari was the first company to restructure themselves into being a third-party developer to release their games on non-Atari consoles before SEGA did, following the commercial failure of the ill-fated Atari Jaguar.
-It was clearly dunked on.
 Now, I say that it's easy, but it's not.
 Shifting from being a console manufacturer to being a third-party developer is extremely difficult.
-They had to call it quits on manufacturing consoles and reorganize tech to develop games and release them on non-SEGA consoles.
+They had to call it quits on manufacturing consoles and reorganize tech to develop games and release them on other consoles.

 SEGA didn't have the time to come up with strategies or urge EA and SquareSoft to develop games to keep the Dreamcast alive because Sony has ruined their reputation.
-In fact, the Dreamcast's fate was sealed, it was reported that the PS2's overwhelming launch sales is a great sign that Sony was able to financially do everything SEGA couldn't because of the fact that the PS2 is developer-friendly.
+In fact, the Dreamcast's fate was sealed, it was reported that the PS2's overwhelming launch sales is a great sign that Sony was able to financially do everything SEGA couldn't because of the fact that the PS2 is developer-friendly and became the bestselling console of all time.
 It did well in both the American and Japanese markets that many third-party developers, including SEGA, were able to develop and release their games well on it without losing money.
-And if you were in the eye of the storm of the other console's launch, guess what you're doing every day!
-Imagine if your reputation was ruined.
-When your console gets off to a great start in your console manufacturing business, your foe's console launch has skyrocketed in sales and you had to restructure your business to being a third-party developer to release games on other platforms.
+And if you were caught in the eye of the storm of the other console's launch, guess what you're doing almost every day!

 And it wasn't just the PS2 that became the most popular console, but the PS1 as well, Sony's very first console that is turning 31 years old soon.
 If you want to know more about the PS1 and PS2's spectacular launch sales and how both of them became a grand slam, I have the link to the post that covers it all.